stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## Overview

+>This topic has a [new home](https://meta.stoplight.io/docs/platform/ZG9jOjM3MTUxNjgw-stoplight-flavored-markdown).
+Update your bookmarks for future reference.

 Stoplight Flavored Markdown can be used to enhance existing Markdown documentation with necessary documentation components like code blocks, images, diagrams e.t.c.

 ### Components